Fusion2Print: Deep Flash-Non-Flash Fusion for Contactless Fingerprint Matching

 To ensure geometric consistency across sessions, flash and non-flash images are upright-aligned and centered before entering F2P.
 The rotation angle is estimated from boundary slopes:

 and each image is rotated by $-\theta$.

 The core point $(x_c, y_c)$ ~\cite{BAHGAT201315} is then detected from the orientation field using coherence and Poincaré index:

 Each fingerprint is translated so $(x_c, y_c)$ aligns with the image center, yielding a stable ROI for fine-tuning (see Supplementary Section~7.1 for visual results).
-This spatial normalization supports robust end-to-end optimization of the enhancement–embedding pipeline.
+This spatial normalization supports robust end-to-end optimization of the enhancement-embedding pipeline.